KarishmaMPatil/Placement-Batch/AWS/EC2.md

-# Amazon EC2 Interview Questions and Conversational Answers
+# Amazon EC2 Interview Questions

 ## 1. What is an EC2 instance type, and how do you choose the right one for your application?
 **Answer:**